 IPP Focus.
 Researchers at the IPP evaluate the impact of recent pension reforms, and investigate matters related to the employment of older workers, the family component of the French retirement system, debates about simplifying the public pension schemes, balancing the state budget in the long-term, and the consequences of wage trajectories and unexpected health problems for individual retirees.

 Finished Projects (3)

-“Analysis of non-statutory employment in the French public sector” Motivation: Non statutory employment represents a significant and growing share of public sector employment in France.
-The objective (…)Read more
+Motivation: Non statutory employment represents a significant and growing share of public sector employment in France.
+The objective of the project is to analyse the determinants to (…)Read more

 Ongoing Projects (4)

-“Microsimulation of complementary pensions in the private sector in the long run” Motivation: The organisation “Agirc-Arrco”, which manages complementary pensions of employees in the private sector in (…)Read more
+Motivation: The organisation “Agirc-Arrco”, which manages complementary pensions of employees in the private sector in France, allocates 77 billion euros of pensions per year, and covers 70% (…)Read more

 Dynamic microsimulation of the pension regime of French local government workers and public hospital employees